- PROFESSOR Orthopaedics

 - ASSOCIATE PROFESSOR Geriatrics and Palliative Medicine

 Elton Strauss is a senior member of the academic Faculty at the Mount Sinai Medical School Department of orthopaedics.
-His academic rank is Associate Professor of Orthopaedic Surgery.
+His academic rank is Professor of Orthopaedic Surgery.
 Dr. Strauss has been in practice over 30 years, during which time he has dedicated himself to the treatment of the most difficult cases involving fractures and arthritis, and joint replacement.
 As a tertiary referral physician, many surgeons in the tri-state area refer their complicated cases to his service.
 Dr. Strauss has shown his expertise in performing reconstructive procedures utilizing the most modern techniques.
 These include the use of uncemented implants, allograft materials for structural support and state of the art metal prostheses.

 His excellence in these areas gained him admittance to the American Association of Hip and Knee Surgeons, as well as the Orthopaedic Trauma Association.
 Entrance into these societies is based on recommendations by colleagues in the field.
 Dr. Strauss is Board Certified and has passed exams given by the American Board of Orthopaedic Surgeons.
 He is also a Fellow of the American College of Surgeons.
 He has received the Additional honor of being admitted to a society commanding the highest respect in academic orthopaedics-the Academic Orthopaedic Association.